 Those companies that are doing a great job and presenting quality engineering solutions are really easy to find, quite easy to engage and very competitive on price.

 Super-Cheap Engineering is a Rip Off

 So, when you look at what you get with the really cheap, under-priced engineering companies, you’re really actually getting ripped off in a way.

 The companies that are doing work from overseas or from sweatshops are doing so much less work for their money that the consumer is totally getting ripped off.

 Try speaking to the (really cheap) engineer that designed your project.
 They’re either not available or have no recollection of your project.

 For example, in the residential structural engineering market, the really cheap guys:

-- Aren’t doing quality soil tests (if they even go on site).
+- Aren’t doing quality soil tests.
+Sometimes they don’t even go on site.